This Cyber Monday Envato Tuts+ courses will be reduced to just $3. Don't miss out.

 Anaglyph images are used to provide a stereoscopic 3D effect, which is a technique capable of creating the illusion of depth in a picture.
 Although these kinds of images aren’t new, it’s easier than ever making them thanks to digital photography and Photoshop!
 In today's tutorial, we'll be walking you through the process from start to finish.

-Each of our eyes captures an image with a slightly different viewpoint, and our brain puts them together calculating the distance between the object and ourselves.
+Each of eyes captures an image with a slightly different viewpoint, and our brain puts them together calculating the distance between the object and ourselves.
 Something like the following:

 The colors are used for illustration only.
 I wanted to show you there is an intersection of our sight, and there are some small parts which only each eye can see.
 You can easily illustrate this by looking in front of you and closing one eye at a time.

-In today's Premium tutorial, we'll be trying to recreate this using some crafty photographic and post-processing techniques!
+Today we'll be trying to recreate this using some crafty photographic and post-processing techniques!

-Taking & Processing the Pictures
+Taking the Pictures

 It's Photoshop Time

 I've tried to explain this section as clearly as possible, so it'll make sense whether or not you're a Photoshop expert!

 In this case we can cut out a little bit the left part of both pictures.
 Select any picture and go to "eImage > Canvas Size"e (Win Ctrl+Alt+C / Mac Cmd+Opt+C).